-Mussels have bluish black shells that look like a flattened teardrop.
+Mussels have bluish-black shells that look like a flattened teardrop.
 The inside of the shell is pearly violet to white in color.
 Projecting from between the shells on the flat side is a bundle of tough, brownish threads, which are used to anchor itself to hard surfaces.

 Inshore waters support the native Blue Mussel, which can reach 9 cm in length.

-Wave swept rocky west coast shores have beds of the larger Giant Pacific Mussel, which can grow to 25 cm in length.
+The wave swept rocky west coast shores have beds of the larger Giant Pacific Mussel, which can grow to 25 cm in length.
 The mussels in the bottom photo are giant mussels.
 The Blue mussel has a smooth outer shell surface with growth rings, while the Giant Pacific Mussel has raised radial ribs.

 A mussel is a type of bivalve mollusk that can be found where the ocean meets the shore.
 Like many other shellfish, they are cultivated and caught in the wild to serve as food for humans, and they also have a number of predators in the natural environment.